boid-com/docs.boid.com/docs/windows.md

 It will download latest Boid Desktop Application at the moment **Boid-0.0.6.Setup.exe** This is a 64bit package so remember that only 64bit Windows OS supports it.

-Sometimes Antyvirus Software may block the installation so best is to pause it for the time of the installation and when finished add exception to the antyvirus and un-pause it.
+Sometimes Antivirus Software may block the installation so best is to pause it for the time of the installation and when finished add exception to the antivirus and un-pause it.

 It should create a Boid App Shortcut on your Desktop.